Victor Blank: Credit crisis

 On 17 May 2009, Blank announced that he would be retiring before the next Annual General Meeting and that Lloyds should immediately begin the process to find a successor.
 He agreed with the board to serve 6 months notice, whilst they started the process of finding a successor.
 Once a successor was found, Blank agreed to stay for 4 months.
-Although he was entitled to 6 months salary, Blank suggested that the last two month's wages be donated to charity.
+Although he was entitled to 6 months salary, Blank suggested that the last two months' wages be donated to charity.

 Apology from Oxford

 In 2006, Blank received an apology from Roger Ainsworth, Master of St Catherine's College, Oxford (at which Blank had studied and of which he was an Honorary Fellow), in response to a letter sent on his behalf by the media lawyers Carter-Ruck.
 The law firm requested a withdrawal by Ainsworth of an allegation as well as an apology.
 No damages or costs were claimed.
 The allegation against Blank was over the proportion of Oxford University's funding that should be passed on to colleges.

 In the immediate aftermath of the Carter-Ruck letter, Ainsworth made a statement to the Heads of Colleges and Bursars who attended the meeting of the Conference of Colleges in which he withdrew his remarks and apologised.
-Some members of the University saw the use of letters from libel specialists as an inappropriate way of resolving differences between colleagues.
+Some members of the university saw the use of letters from libel specialists as an inappropriate way of resolving differences between colleagues.

-In the summer of 2007, Blank was at the centre of a disagreement between some members of the Council of the University of Oxford and members of the Congregation of the University, over the Council's proposal to re-nominate Blank for election to serve for an exceptional third term as an external member.
-He subsequently announced that he would not be seeking re-election, a move arguably connected to a call by several hundred members of the University's Congregation for the re-election proposal to be debated and, if a majority so decided, rejected.
+In the summer of 2007, Blank was at the centre of a disagreement between some members of the Council of the University of Oxford and members of the Congregation of the university, over the council's proposal to re-nominate Blank for election to serve for an exceptional third term as an external member.
+He subsequently announced that he would not be seeking re-election, a move arguably connected to a call by several hundred members of the university's Congregation for the re-election proposal to be debated and, if a majority so decided, rejected.
 Blank's supporters, however, argued that the guidelines allowed exceptions to be made.
 Lord Butler, master of University College and former head of the Civil Service, said Blank 'had done a great job' for Oxford in his seven years on the council.
 Lord Patten, Oxford's Chancellor, said Blank "had been an outstanding external member of the Council and we hope we can call on his support and expertise in the years to come."